UPPMAX/HPC-python/docs/ml.rst

 This example shows how you would run several programs or variations of programs sequentially within the same job:

-.. admonition:: Example batch script, TensorFlow version 2.6.0 and Python version 3.9.5)
+.. admonition:: Example batch script for Kebnekaise, TensorFlow version 2.6.0 and Python version 3.9.5)
     :class: dropdown

         .. code-block:: sh